-- 1. Patients in whom cooperation or mental competence is lacking thereby reducing patient compliance; or those with alcohol or substance abuse problems that may lead to poor patient compliance. - 2.
+- Patients in whom cooperation or mental competence is lacking thereby reducing patient compliance; or those with alcohol or substance abuse problems that may lead to poor patient compliance. - 2.
 Where there is radiographic evidence of either preinjury arthritis of the affected joint, injury to the bone of the head of the proximal phalanx, or depressed central articular fragments; all of which will prevent joint gliding of the middle phalanx on the condyles of the proximal phalanx. - 3.
-If a closed reduction of the dorsal dislocation cannot be easily obtained.
-This is typically the case in subacute injuries in which some tissue healing has already occurred. - 4.
-If the surgeon determines, prior to installation or once the device is installed, that the force required to reduce the dorsal fracture dislocation results in a palmar subluxation of the middle phalanx on the head of the proximal phalanx. - 5.
-In fracture dislocations of the PIP joint in which the middle phalanx is subluxed or dislocated on the head of the proximal phalanx in any other than a dorsal direction.

-6. In patients young enough to have open growth plates in their fingers.
+Patients with inflammatory joint disorders such as rheumatoid arthritis, or with degenerative joint disease such as osteoarthritis. - 4.
+If the surgeon determines, prior to installation or once the device is installed, that the force required to reduce the dorsal fracture dislocation results in a palmar subluxation of the middle phalanx on the head of the proximal phalanx. - In fracture dislocations of the PIP joint in which the middle phalanx is subluxed or dislocated on the head of the proximal phalanx in any other than a dorsal direction. - 6.
+In patients young enough to have open growth plates in their fingers.